m4ld3r/NickMalder073/README.md

 About Me:
 </h3>

-- I am beginner in .Net developer from Russia
+- I am beginner in .Net & C++ developer from Russia

 - :telescope: I’m studing in KubSU University on Faculty of Mathematics and learning Asp.Net Core, also I'm writing my telegram-bot and developing my mail server

-- :zap: In my free time, I solve problems on CleenCodeGame, Hackerrank, Leetcode and read SF.
+- :zap: In my free time, I solve problems on CleenCodeGame, Hackerrank, Leetcode, https://programming-challenges.jeremyjaydan.dev/ and read SF.

 <h3>:mailbox:How to reach me: </h3>